jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

 ```

 > Ubuntu users can install geckodriver with `apt install firefox-geckodriver`.
-> Also ensure you've `jupyter labextension install .`ed in the root of the repo
+> Ensure you have run `jupyter labextension install .` in the root of the repository.

 Run the tests: